What does the request to remove search results mean?

 After the successful removal of sensitive data from search results and websites, it is advisable to continuously monitor the internet for new or reappearing content.
 Various online tools and services can help to monitor the appearance of personal information on the internet and react quickly if it reappears.
 Managing your own digital footprint therefore requires a continuous effort and a willingness to remain proactive and vigilant.

-Ultimately, the effective handling of data that exists outside of Google's search results is an essential part of data protection in the digital age.
-It is advisable for individuals to be fully aware of their rights and the resources available to best protect their personal information online.
+Ultimately, the effective handling of data outside of the Search results of Google are an essential part of data protection in the digital age.
+It is advisable for individuals to be fully informed about their rights and the resources available to protect their personal information on the internet in the best possible way.

 « Back to Glossary Index